IY2002/CPU/README.md

 ## Educational Value 🎓

-This project serves as an excellent resource for learning and understanding:
+This project served as an excellent resource for learning and understanding:

 - The principles of MIPS CPU architecture and RISC design.
 - The intricacies of pipeline stages and hazard management.